 Downgrade Alert for Freeport-McMoRan (FCX)

-Freeport-McMoRan (NYSE:FCX) was downgraded from Buy to Neutral at Citigroup today.
-The stock closed yesterday at $32.16 on volume of 153.5 million shares, above average daily volume of 13.6 million.
+Freeport-McMoRan (NYSE:FCX) was downgraded from Buy to Neutral at Goldman Sachs today.
+The stock closed yesterday at $35.80 on volume of 9.6 million shares, below average daily volume of 11.5 million.

 Freeport-McMoRan Copper & Gold, Inc., through its subsidiary, is a copper, gold and molybdenum mining company.
 The Company primarily mines for copper and owns mining interests in Chile and Indonesia.
 Freeport-McMoRan Copper & Gold also, through a subsidiary, is involved in smelting and refining of copper concentrates.